Skip to main content

 " I will always be faithful to one wife," vowed Ram.

-" But What if your wife does not think the same?"
-Ram was about to answer it, when Sita responded, " If she is righteous, humble and a follower of Dharma, she will follow his path and be his faithful wife too."
+" But what if your wife does not think the same?"
+Ram was about to answer it when Sita responded, " If she is righteous, humble, and a follower of Dharma, she will follow his path and be his faithful wife too."
 A smile appeared on Ram's face.
 They thought alike.

-Upon Rishi Vishwamitra's request, he put his foot on the rock and Ahalya came back to life.
-An embarrassed Rishi Gautama was summoned and his forgiving wife held his hand as they started life afresh.
+Upon Rishi Vishwamitra's request, he put his foot on the rock, and Ahalya came back to life.
+An embarrassed Rishi Gautama was summoned, and his forgiving wife held his hand as they started life afresh.
 Watching the happy couple reunite after this long separation filled Ram's heart with happiness.
 Sita looked back at him with a smile.
 This was love.

 Image result for ram sita

 Sita garlanded Ram with the Jaimala.
-Petals were raining on them, conch shells blew and the people cheered as he looked into her eyes, they spoke volumes.
+Petals were raining on them, conch shells blew, and the people cheered as he looked into her eyes; they spoke volumes.
 She was happy to be his.
-His family was called upon for the royal weddings as they stood side by side greeting the subjects of Mithila, happy to have chosen each other, clueless about what the future held.
+His family was called upon for the royal weddings as they stood side by side, greeting the subjects of Mithila, happy to have chosen each other, clueless about what the future held.

-The separation that would be spoken of for so many years to come, Sadness, anger, agony, humiliation, war, separation, and death came between them ever since they got married but till the last day of their lives, they were faithful to each other, respected and loved each other and were inseparable at heart.
+The separation that would be spoken of for so many years to come, Sadness, anger, agony, humiliation, war, separation, and death came between them ever since they got married, but till the last day of their lives, they were faithful to each other, respected and loved each other and were inseparable at heart.

 Even today, Ram and his Sita are worshipped as a couple all across India for the strength and faith they had in their relationship.
 For this is what people desire, his valour and her dignity.
-Yet, most lack their respect for each other and the immense trust they had in their strained relationship.
+Yet, most lack respect for each other and the immense trust they had in their strained relationship.

 Popular posts from this blog